Mitch Miller: Record producer

 As a record producer, Miller gained a reputation for both innovation and gimmickry.
 Although he oversaw dozens of chart hits, his relentlessly cheery arrangements and his penchant for novelty material—for example, "Come On-a My House" (Rosemary Clooney), "Mama Will Bark" (Frank Sinatra and Dagmar)—have drawn criticism from some admirers of traditional pop music.
-Music historian Will Friedwald wrote in his book Jazz Singing (Da Capo Press, 1996) thatMiller exemplified the worst in American pop.
+Music historian Will Friedwald wrote in his book Jazz Singing thatMiller exemplified the worst in American pop.
 He first aroused the ire of intelligent listeners by trying to turn—and darn near succeeding in turning—great artists like Sinatra, Clooney, and Tony Bennett into hacks.
 Miller chose the worst songs and put together the worst backings imaginable—not with the hit-or-miss attitude that bad musicians traditionally used, but with insight, forethought, careful planning, and perverted brilliance.

 At the same time, Friedwald acknowledges Miller's great influence on later popular music production:

 Miller established the primacy of the producer, proving that even more than the artist, the accompaniment, or the material, it was the responsibility of the man in the recording booth whether a record flew or flopped.
 Miller also conceived the idea of the pop record "sound" per se: not so much an arrangement or a tune, but an aural texture (usually replete with extramusical gimmicks) that could be created in the studio and then replicated in live performance, instead of the other way around.
 Miller was hardly a rock 'n' roller, yet without these ideas there could never have been rock 'n' roll.
 "Mule Train", Miller's first major hit (for Frankie Laine) and the foundation of his career, set the pattern for virtually the entire first decade of rock.
 The similarities between it and, say, "Leader of the Pack", need hardly be outlined here.

 While some of Columbia's performers, including Harry James, Frank Sinatra, and Rosemary Clooney, resented Miller's methods, the label maintained a high release-to-hit ratio during the 1950s.
 Sinatra particularly blamed his temporary fall from popularity while at Columbia on Miller; the crooner felt that he was forced by Miller to record material like "Mama Will Bark" and "The Hucklebuck".
 Miller countered that Sinatra's contract gave him the right to refuse any song.